heyma-io/nawes/README.md

 # NAWES

-Nawes is a random names generator.
+Nawes is a random name generator.

 Sometimes we just need a set of name from which take inspiration for the ultimate name to create.